rau03/moviesearch/README.md

+I used React and real-world API to fetch and display the data in this application.
+Along with page routing and useEffect.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.